bmartel/phperclip/README.md

    * setPreserveRatio(true)
    * etc...

-If you're unsure as to where you should store your filter profiles, it's suggested that you place them in the `filters.php` file that has also been created for you when you published Phperclip's configuration earlier.
-This will allow you to vary the filter configurations along with your environments and will make retrieval as simple as `Config::get('phperclip::filters.filter_name')`
+If you're unsure as to where you should store your filter profiles, it's suggested that you place them in the `filters` array that has also been created for you when you published Phperclip's configuration earlier.
+This will allow you to vary the filter configurations along with your environments and will make retrieval as simple as `Config::get('phperclip.filters.filter_name')`

 ## Usage